Additional resources to plan, review, and check understanding cover image

 Learn it fast:

-Anki spaced-repetition flashcards (free, powerful)
+Anki spaced-repetition flashcards

 Website: Anki

-Anki is an open-source spaced-repetition system that schedules flashcards just before you’re likely to forget—excellent for long-term retention of safety rules, exposure formulas, and anatomy terms.
-Learners can build their own decks or import curated sets; instructors can provide starter decks aligned to your outcomes and textbook chapters.
+Anki is an open-source spaced-repetition system that schedules flashcards just before you're likely to forget—excellent for long-term retention of safety rules, exposure formulas, and anatomy terms.
+Learners can build their own decks or import curated sets; instructors can provide starter decks aligned to outcomes and textbook chapters.
 The desktop app is free.
 Mobile options vary by platform, and AnkiWeb sync keeps progress across devices.

 Pros: Science-backed recall, fully customizable card types (including images).